First Battle of Rappahannock Station Summary

 Stonewall Jackson Holds Three Union Armies at Bay

 The main obstacle preventing the three Union armies in the Shenandoah Valley from marching south to support McClellan’s Peninsula Campaign was a small detachment of soldiers from the Valley District, Department of Northern Virginia, commanded by Confederate General Thomas “Stonewall” Jackson.
 In a classic exhibition of generalship, Jackson held the three Union armies at bay throughout the first half of 1862.
-By June, President Abraham Lincoln lost patience with the uncoordinated federal setbacks in the Shenandoah.
+By June, President Abraham Lincoln lost patience with the uncoordinated Union setbacks in the Shenandoah Valley.
 On June 26, 1862, the President ordered the consolidation of forces in eastern Virginia to form the Army of Virginia.
 Lincoln appointed Major General John Pope to command the new army.

 Confederate Fortunes Change for the Better